Levin outdoor clothing company Swazi moves manufacturing production to Thailand

 Hughes said the Levin-based company had not laid off its local production staff and that they would move to make only the "technical" garments.
 Workers in Thailand would make its basic ranges, including base layers, thermals and fleeces.

-"Over the years we've really held fast to the fact that every single item that we made was made right here in New Zealand but the fact of the matter is for us to keep up with that demand."
+"Over the years we've really held fast to the fact that every single item that we made was made right here in New Zealand but the fact of the matter is for us to keep up with that demand we have to move manufacturing offshore."

-Hughes said the company decided to move production to Thailand to meet demand and "maintain the quality", not to cut manufacturing costs.
+Hughes said the company chose to move production to Thailand to "maintain the quality" and increase manufacturing volumes, not to cut costs.
 However, he said there would be a price reduction on the garments as a result.

+Swazi expects the cost of manufacturing to decrease by between 25 and 30 per cent.

-Hughes told the Herald the company had employed an additional eight staff in the past year but still was not able to keep up with demand.
+Hughes told the Herald the company had employed an additional eight staff in the past year in an attempt to increase manufacturing volumes but was still not able to keep up with demand.

-It took between three to four years to train an employee to make high performance garments such as its farming range, windproof fabrics and helicopter rescue suits, he said.
+It took between three to four years to train an employee to make specialist high performance garments such as its farming range, windproof garments and helicopter rescue suits, he said.

 "Our production manager was saying 'Look, we can't keep up with the current demand and you want to add another three garments into this range, it just can't happen', so that's been the driving force behind why we have made this move."